marvin-math/Matlab_experiment_data/README.md

 # Overview
-This programming project deals with a common problem: Converting data from multiple participants into a form that we can work with.
+This project deals with a common problem: Converting data from multiple participants into a form that we can work with.
 The log files from several participants were automatically created by the experiment presenting software Presentation.
 The provided code reads in the data, restructures it and statistically analyses it.

 # Experimental Design